Marina Bluvshtein, PhD

 BA - Moscow State University (named for MV Lomonosov) Moscow, Russia

 American Association for Marriage and Family Therapy (Clinical Member) (AAMFT), 1999-Present

 American Psychological Association (APA)

 North American Society of Adlerian Psychology (NASAP)

-Dr. Bluvshtein has been in private practice since 1998 in New Hope, Minnesota.
-She works in bilingual and multicultural therapy, parent education, and mental health case management with individuals, couples, and families of all ages and diverse linguistic, ethnic and racial backgrounds.
-Clinical Specialties: Mood disorders, anxiety disorders, various emotional disturbances due to general medical conditions and those due to physical abuse, domestic violence and grief issues; immigration adjustment, international adoption and cross-cultural marriages; parenting, multigenerational families, cross-lingualism in marriage and families; dementia of various etiologies; treatment and care non-compliance; chronic/severe/persistent general health and mental health problems in older clients; Borderline Personality Disorder.
+Dr. Bluvshtein has been in private practice since 1998, providing psychological assessments, psychotherapy, consultations, and supervision.
+Her clinical specialties include mood disorders, anxiety disorders, various emotional disturbances due to general medical conditions and those due to physical abuse, domestic violence and grief issues; immigration adjustment, international adoption and cross-cultural marriages; parenting, multigenerational families, cross-lingualism in marriage and families; dementia of various etiologies; treatment and care non-compliance; chronic/severe/persistent general health and mental health problems in older clients; Borderline Personality Disorder.